Cost of TV Licence increases again – but here’s how to avoid paying

-Well, if you can accept only using the following services (there are quite a lot) then consider actively avoiding the need to get a license:
+Well, if you can accept only using the following services (there are quite a lot) then consider actively avoiding the need to get a licence:

 - On demand, including catch-up TV and on demand previews through services like All4, ITV Hub and My5

-- On demand films from providers like Sky, Virgin Media, Netflix, and Amazon Instant Video
+- On demand films and TV from providers like Sky, Virgin Media, Netflix, NOW TV and Amazon Instant Video

 - Recorded films and programmes, either from a DVD or Blu-ray, or downloaded from the internet